 The quality would rise – and maybe we would eat less chocolate, but it would be are much better one.
 This could really be improved.

 I travel a lot – and chocolate can taste quite bitter if it’s not fair trade!

 If you could start again, would you do something different?

 No. I’m very happy with how the puzzle pieces of my life have come together.
 Maybe I did not always know where the journey will lead, but you just have to stay tuned and pursue your values, do not bend and listen to your gut, which are a better brain.

 What do you advise others for their lives and careers?

 Exactly the same: stay true to your values, do not bend or ask.
 Listen to your stomach, the rest will come up.
 The most important thing is that you do something with passion and not just because of money.

-Is there something that you wish someone would have said to you, or something someone actually said to you and helped?
+Is there something that you wish someone would have said to you, or something someone actually said to you that helped?

-And if someone says the Zotter is crazy … then that makes me especially happy … then the message has arrived.
+And if someone says the Zotter is crazy … then that makes me especially happy … It means they got the message.